-In cases where the NECLC, or State or Local Emergency Operations Headquarters locate children but are not able to reunite those children with their parents or other relatives, the State Office Service Delivery Coordinator will help law enforcement or the EOCs make contact with Intake using the process outlined above.
+In cases where the NECLC or State or Local Emergency Operations Headquarters locate children but are not able to reunite those children with their parents or other relatives, the State Office Service Delivery Coordinator will help law enforcement or the EOCs contact Intake using the process outlined above.

-In the event that there are a large number of children requiring placements and available foster care, emergency shelter, or residential care placements are overwhelmed or become unavailable the Division Director has the authority to determine which options are best capable of meeting children's placement needs.
-If there are no safety concerns, the options include:
+If there are a large number of children requiring placements such as emergency shelter, foster care, and residential care placements and sufficient placements are unavailable, the DCFS Director has the authority to determine which options are best capable of meeting children's placement needs.
+If there are no safety concerns, options may include:

-- Placement with a non-custodial parents. - Placement with siblings. - Placement with kin or extended family. - Placement with friends with whom the child is acquainted. - Placement with family or friends outside of the affected area. - Placement with staff that are capable of caring for children until a foster care placement can be located - Placement in DJJS or other facilities operated by DHS. - Placement in congregate care shelters staffed by DCFS staff or, with Region or Division Director approval, volunteers that have successfully passed a background check, as required.
+- Placement with a non-custodial parent. - Placement with siblings. - Placement with kin or extended family. - Placement with friends with whom the child is acquainted. - Placement with family or friends outside of the affected area. - Placement with staff that are capable of caring for children until a foster care placement can be located. - Placement in DJJS or other facilities operated by DHHS. - Placement in congregate care shelters staffed by DCFS staff or, with Region or Division Director approval, volunteers that have successfully passed a background check, as required.